Mapping HIPAA Requirements to Geospatial Datasets: Implementation & Debugging Guide

 ts_bin = pd.Timestamp(epoch_ns - (epoch_ns % bin_ns), tz=timestamp.tz)

-# 2. Dynamic precision truncation
+# 2. Dynamic precision truncation.

 lat_p, lon_p = self._dynamic_precision(lat, lon)